eugenia1984/english/free_code_camp_english/README.md

 - Dialogue 1: A Job Interview

 ```
 - Anna: Good afternoon!
 Thanks for coming in for this interview.
+Can you tell me about your previous job experiences?
 - Candidate: Good afternoon!
 Sure, I was a programmer at Acme Tech.
+I was there for three years.
+I was responsible for developing web applications
+and maintaining the company's database.
+I was also part of the updating team.
 - Anna: That's excellent.
 Were there any specific projects you'd like to mention?
-- Candidate:
+- Candidate: Yes, in one of my teams projects
 we were involved in the development of an e-commerce platform.
+We were responsible for the checkout process,
+and it was a successful implementation.

-- Anna:
+- Anna: GReat!
+Can you tell me about your educatio?
+Were you educated in computer science?
 - Candidate:  Yes.
 I have a bachelor's degree in computer science
+from California State University.
 During my studies, I was introduced to various programming languages
+and software development principles.

-- Anna:
+- Anna: Wonderful!
+We value candidates with a strong educational background.
+Thank you for sharing your experiences with us.
 ```

 ---